 We talked late into the night, the California sun had long set behind her.
 We were connecting via Skype and were starting to wrap up, but Stefanie Brendl was blowing my mind about her experiences diving with sharks, shark population trends, and of course, shark finning.
 I was enthralled.

 Stefanie has a story to tell.
 She has dived with multiple species of sharks all over the world, and, although she will most likely deny it or pass to credit others, Stefanie was almost singlehandedly responsible for stopping the possession, sale, and trade of shark fins in Hawaii along with Hawaiian State Senator Clayton Hee.

 Stefanie Brendl: Shark Ally

 Born in Germany, Stephanie quickly found her way to the ocean and practically never left.
 She has been diving with sharks for over 20 years, traveling and working as an underwater photographer and videographer.
 Her work has taken her to remote places in the world, and has been featured in many magazines, television shows, and most recently in a documentary "Extinction Soup".
-She then settled in Hawaii to establish Hawaiian Shark Encounters, a tour group that allows her users to get up close and personal with sharks.
+She then settled in Hawaii to establish Hawaiian Shark Encounters, a tour group that allows her customers to get up close and personal with sharks.